FrankCCCCC/DL_DB_Quick_Note/paper_presentation/idea_proposal/idea_proposal.md

 # Advantage

 - Since the loss is defined as MSE.
 We can **use NTK-GP compute the agent without training.**
-- Can be applied on **both offline RL and real-time situation**, since it **don't need to train the agent iteratively.**
+- Can be applied on **both offline RL and real-time situation**
-- **Don't need to search the next sampling point in the high dimensional space like Bayesian optimization.**
-- Safe exploration?
-Avoid over-fitting(Bayesian) naturally.
+- Avoid over-fitting(Bayesian) naturally.
 High sample efficiency.
 - The next reward-to-go is predicted and we only need to give the first reward-to-go.

 # Disadvantage